The Beautiful and Secluded Beaches of Middle Caicos

 Snorkeling

 During calm wind and ocean conditions, the snorkeling at Mudjin Harbour and Conch Bar Beach can be quite good.
-Spur and groove reef formations, coral arches, and yellow sea fans are abundant, and the occasional gray reef shark can be spotted as well.
+Spur and groove reef formations, coral arches, and yellow sea fans are abundant, and the occasional grey reef shark can be spotted as well.
 The two coasts are the only beaches in the Turks and Caicos where it’s easy to snorkel spur and groove features from shore.

 The shore snorkeling quality on North Caicos and Middle Caicos is highly dependent on the weather.
 If it’s windy or if waves are breaking, we recommend postponing the activity.